jehoonsong/Ubuntu_LDAP/README.md

 nohub ./Ubuntu_LDAP.sh update
 ```

 With Ubuntu_LDAP, Linux system administrators can maintain user account more efficiently with centralized way.
+So, this docker can be installed in all Linux system.

 Best,